hashicorp/terraform-provider-aws/website/docs/cdktf/python/d/s3_object.html.markdown

 * `body` - Object data (see **limitations above** to understand cases in which this field is actually available)
 * `bucket_key_enabled` - (Optional) Whether or not to use [Amazon S3 Bucket Keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-key.html) for SSE-KMS.
 * `cache_control` - Caching behavior along the request/reply chain.
+* `checksum_crc32` - The base64-encoded, 32-bit CRC32 checksum of the object.
+* `checksum_crc32c` - The base64-encoded, 32-bit CRC32C checksum of the object.
+* `checksum_sha1` - The base64-encoded, 160-bit SHA-1 digest of the object.
+* `checksum_sha256` - The base64-encoded, 256-bit SHA-256 digest of the object.
 * `content_disposition` - Presentational information for the object.
 * `content_encoding` - What content encodings have been applied to the object and thus what decoding mechanisms must be applied to obtain the media-type referenced by the Content-Type header field.
 * `content_language` - Language the content is in.